charlescrichton/file_metadata_finder/README.md

   - Sheet names
 - **JSON output**: Flat array of directory objects with file details (excludes directories with no matching files)
 - **Simplified timestamps**: Date and time in YYYY-MM-DDTHH:MM format

+## 🔒 Safety Assurance

+**This tool is completely read-only and will never modify, delete, or alter any scanned files.**

+### Technical Guarantees:

+- **Read-Only Operations**: All file access uses read-only operations (`File::open`, `fs::metadata`)
+- **No Write Operations**: The only file write operation is creating the output JSON file (specified by `--output`)
+- **Immutable Processing**: File contents are only read into memory for analysis, never modified
+- **Safe Libraries**: Uses trusted Rust libraries:
+  - `calamine` for Excel reading (read-only)
+  - `csv` crate with `ReaderBuilder` (read-only)
+  - `std::fs::metadata` for file properties (read-only)
+  - `walkdir` for directory traversal (read-only)

+### What the tool does:
+✅ Reads file metadata (creation time, size)
+✅ Reads file contents for hash calculation
+✅ Parses CSV/Excel headers and row counts
+✅ Creates a separate JSON output file

+### What the tool never does:
+❌ Modifies any scanned files
+❌ Deletes any files
+❌ Creates files in scanned directories
+❌ Changes file permissions or attributes
+❌ Moves or renames files

+The tool is designed for safe analysis of sensitive data environments where file integrity is paramount.

 ## Installation